 “I was in an abusive marriage for years before my husband got himself arrested long enough for me to escape.
 I became a resident of LAHR and quickly moved into permanent housing.
 I was resolved to make the changes I needed to live independently, so I participated in domestic violence counseling, attended a women’s support group, and took part in every program that LAHR had to offer.
 With this support to back me up, I regained my strength.
 I was offered employment at LAHR, and have been a member of the Childcare Staff for 10 years.
 I have also taken the classes necessary to host a daycare program in my own home.
 Today, I am proud to say that my three sons have grown into really stable and functional young men.
 Three years ago, I married a good man who was thoroughly “vetted” by the entire LAHR team.
 Together, we have started a family, and I am living happily and securely thanks to the support that I received at LAHR.” — Maya

-Maya is just one of thousands of women who have profoundly changed their lives and are living bright futures thanks to LAHR’s programs.
+Maya is just one of the thousands of women who have profoundly changed their lives and are living bright futures thanks to LAHR’s programs.

 LAHR’s programs naturally foster a spirit of compassion in our clients.
 Our programs have saved children who have grown up and graduated from excellent colleges.
 These former child residents are now adults with the ability and heart to give back to their communities.
 Several are Social Welfare graduates and therapists who have developed the heart necessary to work with persons in need.